 Jesus and his disciples spoke the Jewish language (Hebrew), they read the Jewish scriptures, they attended Jewish synagogues, they taught using the teaching techniques of the Jewish religious teachers of their day.
-These same disciples wrote most of our Christian scriptures, both the Old and the New Testaments.
+These same Jewish disciples wrote most of our Christian scriptures in the New Testament.
 Jesus himself was a Jew of the line of David (Matt.
 1:6).
 Paul was a student of the famous Rabbi Gamaliel (Acts 22:3).

 Why is it that Christians know so little about their Jewish Roots?
 Beginning in the mid-2nd century AD, Gentile Christians began to reject Jewish Christians, calling them heretics.
 Why this change of heart?
-Because these Jewish Christians continued to live as Jews, just as Jesus, Peter, and Paul had done.
-Think about that for a minute: Gentile Christians began to reject their Jewish brothers and sisters in the faith, the spiritual and physical descendants of the apostles, because they continued to live in the same way that Jesus and the apostles had done.
+Because these Jewish Christians continued to live as Jews just as Jesus, Peter, and Paul had done.
+Think about that for a minute: Gentile Christians began to reject their Jewish brothers and sisters in the faith because they continued to live in the same way that Jesus and the apostles had done.

 These anti-Semitic beliefs and the actions that followed polarized Christians and Jews for centuries.
 Horrible persecutions and atrocities were done, mostly by Christians against Jews.
-The most horrible of all took place in recent history: the destruction of six million Jews in Europe — the Holocaust.
+The most horrible of all took place in recent history: the destruction of six million Jews in the Holocaust in Europe.
 These were not military casualties.
 They were civilians that were detained and killed, many of them in gas chambers.
 Who did this horrible thing?
 The Nazis.
 And who were the Nazis?
 Mostly Germans.
 Germany was one of the most Christian nations in the world: home of Martin Luther, the father of the Protestant Reformation.
 Why would a Christian nation do something so horrible?
-In part, because of the hatred that pastors and priests had long been preaching against the Jews.
+In part, it was because of the hatred that pastors and priests had long been preaching against the Jews.

 It’s one thing to recognize that a person or a group of people are sinners.
 The Bible says that all have sinned and fall short of the glory of God (Rom.
 3:23).
-But to call for the destruction of an entire ethnic group because of the sin of their ancestors in the distant past is something completely different.
+But to call for the destruction of an entire ethnic group because of the sin of their ancestors—or simply because of their ethnic identity—is something completely different.
 It’s a direct contradiction of the Bible, which says that each person is responsible for his own sin (Deut.
 24:16, 2 Chron.
 25:4, Eze.
 18:20).
 Jesus commanded us to love our enemies (Matt.
 5:44): how much more should we love the Jewish people, through whom our faith came to us (John 4:22)?
-The recognition of sin and disobedience in a person or a group should inspire the desire to lead them into God’s grace and forgiveness, not to destroy them.
+The recognition of sin or error in a person or a group should inspire us to lead them into God’s grace and forgiveness, not to destroy them.
 Yet the church often took the opposite point of view: it counseled, or at least condoned, the destruction of the Jews.